nchern/cap/README.md

   -s	If set, all sub-chapters of the matched chapters are also printed out.
 Subchapter is a chapter with headings of higher levels that the initial one

 This utility scans lines of a given text.
-If a line is a heading(e.g. '* Header 1'), it checks whether it matechs against given regex <pattern>.
+If a line is a heading(e.g. '* Header 1'), it checks whether it matches against given regex <pattern>.
 If it matches, the heading along with its contents(i.e. chapter)
 ```